 3) The Husky Should Be Socialized at an Early Age

 One thing that some people do is to take them to a rescue center (for both cats and dogs) to get as much interaction as possible.
-You want them to feel comfortable with children and other pets and not perceive them as a threat.
+You want a Husky to feel comfortable with children and other pets and not perceive them as a threat.

-4) They Will Always Have a Strong Prey-Drive
+4) They Will Always Have a Strong Prey Drive

-5) The Husky Wants (and needs) Your Attention
+5) The Husky Wants (and Needs) Your Attention

 In the morning, if you’re not up at the usual time, you will be woken up.
 One way or another.
 During the day you will be reminded that it’s time to go outside and in the evenings expect lots of cuddles on the sofa.

-As part of the bonding process you should interact with your Husky as much as possible, not just when they are a puppy but throughout their life.
+As part of the bonding process, you should interact with a Husky as much as possible, not just when they are a puppy but throughout their life.
 Spending time, interacting and playing will improve the bond and the ties you have and this has other positive knock-on effects also.